Koa28062004/YouThexchange-Project/README.md

     ./quickRun.sh

-5. Open your web browser and visit http://localhost:3000 to view the application.
+3. Open your web browser and visit http://localhost:3000 to view the application.

 # Project Structure
-Our project consists of 2 main folders: API and GUI, where API is the folder for the backend code and API serving the Frontend.
+Our project consists of 2 main folders: API and GUI, where API is the folder for the backend code and API serves the Frontend.
 We use ReactJS (frontend) and ExpressJS (backend).

 Here is a more detailed analysis of your project structure:

 **"API" Folder:**

-* Used for developing the backend of the application that using ExpressJS.
+* Used for developing the backend of the application that uses ExpressJS.
 * **data.txt** used for storing data.
-* **index.js** is the main function in API to code the search input.
+* **index.js** is the primary function in API to code the search input.

 **"GUI" Folder:**

-* Where the frontend of the application is developed using ReactJS.
+* Where the front end of the application is developed using ReactJS.
 * Can be organized into subfolders similar to the "API" folder to manage different parts of the user interface.
-* Each subfolder in "GUI" contains React source code, UI components, CSS files, images, and files related to the user interface of the application.
+* Each subfolder in "GUI" contains React source code, UI components, CSS files, images, and files related to the application's user interface.